 This still involves a lot of running an screaming, but this time I stop running and screaming occasionally to make sure she's keeping up, then run and scream again.

 Jumping a fence, dashing past a panicked cow, I finally find Hadvar's uncle.
 I hide behind him, and the bandit steps around awkwardly to try to get to me.
 Eventually he tires of this and punches the bandit a few times for being weird.
-She turns her attention to him, and - weirdly - he walks calmly to his house and leans against the wall.
+She turns her attention to him, and—weirdly—he walks calmly to his house and leans against the wall.
 The bandit keeps stabbing him, and I'm suddenly worried he might actually die.
-Should I Fury
+Should I Fury him?

 I ready the spell, but before I cast, Hadvar's uncle slowly reaches for his mace, turns to the bandit, and bats her into a vegetable cart.
 She's dead.